(Click for our main Probate Help page)

 Personal representatives – the person or people who are acting as executors or administrators of a dead persons estate.

 Bona Vacantia means vacant goods and is the name given to ownerless property, which by law passes to the Crown.
-The Treasury Solicitor acts for the Crown to administer the estates of people who die intestate (without a Will) and without known kin (entitled blood relatives) and collect the assets of dissolved companies and other various ownerless goods in England and Wales.
+The Treasury experts acts for the Crown to administer the estates of people who die intestate (without a Will) and without known kin (entitled blood relatives) and collect the assets of dissolved companies and other various ownerless goods in England and Wales.

 Potentially exempt transfers (PETs) are gifts which might be pulled back into the Inheritance Tax net if the giver dies within 7 years (or sometimes 14 years.)